SephDavis/miRNAPredictionAI/ReadMe.txt

 12. Save the predicted sequences to a text file and print a confirmation message.

 By following these steps, the program trains a deep learning model to predict potential miRNA precursor sequences in the X chromosome using precursor miRNA sequences as training data.
+It should be noted that this program can work with any set of miRNA molecules for prediction across any chromosome.